dleovl/Bootstrap/README.md

 ## Bootstrap
 - [Back to Table of Contents](#table-of-contents)
 #### Do I need TrollStore for this bootstrap?
-YES!
-No TrollStore = Unsupported.
-No ifs, ands, or buts.
+**Yes.** TrollStore is a requirement.

-If you are on a supported version to install TrollStore, use [this guide](https://ios.cfw.guide/installing-trollstore/) to install TrollStore.
+If you are on a TrollStore supported iOS/iPadOS, use [this guide from ios.cfw.guide](https://ios.cfw.guide/installing-trollstore/) to install TrollStore.

 ### How do I build the roothide Bootstrap?
 (No PC/Mac required)
 Got a Mac and wanna use Xcode?
-[Use this README](https://github.com/dleovl/Bootstrap/blob/readme/README.md).
+Check out the `roothide/Bootstrap` README for build instructions.

-If not, check [here](https://discord.com/channels/1130859165942829106/1130859166488076331/1190488974528106607) for instructions on building with GitHub actions (must be in the [roothide Discord server](https://discord.com/invite/scqCkumAYp), this is also good for getting really crucial information).
+If not, check [here](https://discord.com/channels/1130859165942829106/1130859166488076331/1190488974528106607) for instructions on building with GitHub actions (must be in the [roothide Discord server](https://discord.com/invite/scqCkumAYp).
 This `.yml` doesn't automatically update to the latest commit when a new one comes out, so you'll need to sync your fork every time a commit is made (it'll automatically build within 6 minutes).
-'Error: Process completed with exit code 8.' means roothide Theos failed to install, manually dispatch the workflow again.
+'Error: Process completed with exit code 8.' means roothide Theos failed to install, manually dispatch the workflow again to fix it.

 ### How do I update the Bootstrap?
 **You don't need to do anything** besides rebooting, installing the new `.tipa`, and bootstrapping for **minor revision changes** past public 1.0.

-For updating between major beta versions, you may have to uninstall your bootstrap before updating.
-This isn't always a requirement for minor version revisions, but ensure you decrypt Bootstrap with [TrollDecryptor](https://github.com/wh1te4ever/TrollDecryptor) if you want to backup your build without cloning a commit.

-You can export sources and tweaks in Sileo, preferences outside of $(jbroot) should be saved through uninstallation.

-Disable everything in App List, reboot, uninstall the bootstrap in the app, install your new `.tipa`, and bootstrap.
+If you're coming from beta 3 or older, you'll need to uninstall the Bootstrap in its entirety.
+Refer to this FAQ for proper uninstallation instructions.

-If you updated the Bootstrap before reading this, uninstall from within the app, but make sure to Bootstrap **immediately after**.
-Refer to this FAQ for proper uninstallation instructions, you'll need to enable (if nothing is enabled) then disable every application you had injected and do a *proper* uninstall.
-Your injected applications may cease to function if you update the bootstrap while a major revision was made behind the scenes without first disabling them.
+If you've updated the Bootstrap before reading this, uninstall the bootstrap from within the app, but make sure to bootstrap **immediately after**.
+Refer to this FAQ for proper uninstallation instructions.

 ### Why are apps always asking for permissions?
 Check out [issue #2](https://github.com/roothide/Bootstrap/issues/2) for the technical answer.